yuchiu/today-news/README.md

 npm start
 ```

-This service will be monitoring all other services **except** for Web Server and services that runs in async pipeline, i.e Topic Modeling Service.
+This service will be monitoring all other services **except** for services that runs in async pipeline, i.e Topic-Modeling-Service, Data-Pipeline & Click-Log-Process-Service.

 #### Web Client